-On October 14, 2020, Google announced a new era of analytics called Google Analytics 4 (which was previously known as Google Analytics App + Web).
+On October 14, 2020, Google announced a new era of analytics called Google Analytics 4 (formerly known as Google Analytics App + Web).

-Google Analytics 4 is the new frontier for GA similar to the shift to universal analytics in 2014.
+Google Analytics 4 is the new frontier for GA similar to the shift to Universal Analytics in 2014.
 There is no rush to immediately transition to Google Analytics 4 this instant but we do anticipate a broad shift within the industry over the next 2 to 3 years.

 An investment in Google Analytics 4 today will give companies an advantage over its competitors in the long-run by having smarter analytics and more control over how data is being collected and processed for analysis.

 Marketers are already interested in cross-domain, cross-device, cross-session user behaviors, so why not cross-platform?
 This type of measurement aligns with how users interact on the internet today, moving between websites and apps.

-Note: For GA 360 customers, there is a GA 360 beta version available with SLAs and integrations with other tools like BigQuery.
+NOTE: For GA 360 customers, there is a GA 360 beta version available with SLAs and integrations with other tools like BigQuery.
 We’ll share more details once they are made available.

 There are certain aspects of the setup that may require forward planning and strategy for ease of use, scalability, and impact of data on business goals in the future.

-- Listen/Learn as much as you can
+- Listen and learn as much as you can about GA4

 - Document your current implementation